naveedulislam/nutricomposer-support/privacy-policy.md

 ## Children's Privacy

-NutriComposer does not knowingly collect any information from children under 13.
-The app does not require account creation or collect personal data.
+NutriComposer does not collect any personal information from any user, regardless of age.
+The app does not require account creation, has no user registration, and stores all data locally on your device only.

 ## Changes to This Privacy Policy